 Second, this website is an attempt to give back and provide content that I hope will be helpful to others.
 I have often searched for and found solutions to various—at times esoteric—questions on small sites like this.
 As the web provides a publishing platform incurring only marginal costs, it is feasible to disseminate what I have learned even though it might only be of interest to a small group of people.

 Finally, over the years I have developed an interest in typography.
 For printed matter my preferred typesetting system is Latex.
 I always found its ability to produce easier to read documents more efficiently than what is possible with a typical word processor intriguing.
-With that in mind, typography on the web has come a long way, and I'm interested to experiment with the various features this medium makes available to me.
+With that in mind, typography on the web has come a long way, and I'm interested in experimenting with the various features this medium makes available to me.

 There are some services that I use myself and can recommend.
-For those I have placed affiliate links in the sidebar and other places on this website.
+For those, I have placed affiliate links in the sidebar and other places on this website.
 If you plan on signing up for any of those services I would appreciate it if you use my affiliate links.
 Some of them will also give you a discount when you sign up through my links.